esborn13467/alx-system_engineering-devops/0x00-shell_basics/README.md

-Äreadme file for the 0x00-shell_basics directory.
-Hope you like it.
+A nother readme file for the 0-current_working_directory